The Bekins Blog

 Since you’re not moving very far, you might try to handle your entire move by yourself.
 But this may be a bad idea.

 Consider the fragile items you own, such as your piano or furniture.
 You and your friends don’t have the training and experience to move these specialty items without damaging them – or your friends.
 Professional movers know how to protect your valuable items.
 Plus, a moving company can offer valuation protection to repair or replace items damaged during the moving process.

 A moving company can also save you time and hassle by offering all the services you need.
 Along with the actual moving of your items, they may offer packing and storage services as well.
 These options can give you time to address other important needs, such as setting up utilities, changing your address, and decorating your new place.

 Movers can also provide all the necessary moving equipment, such as dollies, tools, and furniture blankets.

 A local move is simpler than a long-distance move in many ways.
 But it can also present some unique challenges.
 You can simplify your local move by being aware of these potential challenges and working to address them.

 Don’t try to handle your local move alone.
 The moving experts at Bekins are here to help you with every step of your local move.
-Call us today for a free quote or visit online for your Ballpark Estimate.
+Call us today for a free quote or visit online for your in-home estimate.